dacaldera/CodeMarfa/calendar.md

 -   Understand the canvas size and coordinate system
 -   Explore a variety of shapes (and lines, time permitting)
 -   Add color, stroke, lineWeight
 -   Lab: Explore the line function (if not yet).
-Draw your own animal or plant using only shapes.
-Give it color with fill and stroke. keep it simple, maximum 10 shapes.
-Save your file (will be using it for next lesson)
+Recreate a Mondrian painting.
+Give it color with fill and stroke.
+Save your file.

 <table>